UCSD-SUMS/constitution/constitution.md

 The Vice President External must:

-* Work with the President on their duties with an emphasis on external affairs.
-  * Including, but not limited to: outreach, public relations, and events.
+* Work with the President on their duties with an emphasis on external affairs - including, but not limited to, outreach and public relations.
 * Lead all outreach efforts with students, faculty, staff, other student organizations, and other universities.
 * Manage all mailing lists and email a weekly newsletter during the academic year.
   * Check the SUMS email account weekly for opportunities to include in the newsletter.
-* Lead all member and volunteer efforts.
+* Lead all publicity efforts in coordination with the Events Chair, Workshops Chair, Publicity Chair, and Tech Chair.
-  * Make and distribute event volunteer sheets.
-* Coordinate with the Events Chair, Publicity Chair, and Tech Chair to plan and publicize events.
+  * Work with the Student Success Center to publicize big events.

 ### Secretary